About

 We wish to acknowledge and appreciate the support of the Australian Capital Territory (ACT) Government for their support for bees and pollinators through their policies.
 See the motion of ACT for Bees additions to the MIS 25 Urban Planting Calendar here

-We wish to acknowledge and appreciate the support of the Canberra Environment Centre over the years and in particular their willingness to enter into a Memorandum of Understanding with ACT for Bees.
+We wish to acknowledge and appreciate the support of the Canberra Environment Centre over the years.

-We have collaborated on creating ‘Bee and Pollinator Friendly Gardens’ workshops for many years, built bee hotels and planted for pollinators in the Canberra Environment Centre’s grounds.
-We very much appreciate this ongoing collaboration and being able to hold our monthly meetings at such a central site.
-We have a number of exciting workshops planned for the next 6 months.
+We have collaborated on creating ‘Bee and Pollinator Friendly Gardens’ workshops for many years, built bee hotels and planted for pollinators in the Canberra Environment Centre’s grounds and workshops at ANU Thrive Kitchen Garden and Canberra City Farm thanks to the ACT Government's Zero Emissions Grants.

 We also wish to acknowledge and appreciate the support of the Rotary Club of Hall over many years.
 We were very grateful for their recent grant for new collateral for public events including 3 new pull-up banners, a backdrop for our marquee and new tablecloths and printing costs.